Graduate Course Catalog 2014-2015

 Degree Offered: M.S.

-The Division of Science and Technology at UNH Manchester offers a master of science in information technology (M.S.
+The Computing Technology program in the Division of Science and Technology at UNH Manchester offers a master of science in information technology (M.S.
 IT).
 The program prepares students for a professional IT or computing-related career and for advanced studies in a computing discipline.

 The M.S.
 IT program has 33 credits (11 courses).
 All courses are offered in the evening, in fall, spring, and summer terms.
 If enrolled part-time and taking, on average, two courses per term, students can complete the program’s coursework in two years.